minio/operator/docs/cert-manager.md

 ![console-dashboard.png](images%2Fconsole-dashboard.png)

-When you install MinIO Operator, by default the Console service comes with TLS disabled, in this guide we will explain how to issue the TLS certificate for this service with Cert Manager and enable TLS for https traffic.
+When you install MinIO Operator, by default the Console service comes with TLS disabled.
+This guide explains how to issue the TLS certificate for this service with Cert Manager and enable TLS for https traffic.

 ### Create minio-operator namespace CA Issuer